macord1/LazorProject/README.md

 Files included in release v.blahblah : blah blah blah

 Method of solving: After a board is read in, the lazor path(s) is/are calculated.
-Blocks will be randomly moved to eligible positions, until the lazor path(s) reach the final point(s).
+All block layout combinations will be collected and tested until the lazor path(s) reach the final point(s).